christianlundberg/reactive-forms/README.md

 <pre><b>setValue(value: any) : void;</b></pre>

 If the control is a FormGroup, the value must be an object matching the FormGroup's structure (It will throw an error if it's missing any keys or has extra ones).
-If the control is a FormControl, it'll smply set its value.
+If the control is a FormControl, it'll simply set its value.

 ```javascript